miskolc/tc_algo/README.md

-# Python Technical Modules
+# Python Stock Market based modules Modules

-All technical modules are updated in this repository.
+All technical, options and algo modules are updated in this repository.

 Use `requirements.txt` to install required packages for this project.